thomas-institut/apm/README.md

 # APM
-This is the web app running on http://averroes.uni-koeln.de/apm
+This is the web app running at http://averroes.uni-koeln.de/apm

 It requires PHP 7.2 and a running MySQL Server 5.7 configured with a database and a user with access to that database.
+It has been tested and has run for a while without problems in an Ubuntu 16.04.1 server with PHP 7.2 installed from  Ondřej Surý's repository (see https://tecadmin.net/install-php-7-on-ubuntu/)

 ## Development

 Development requires:

-* git
+* git 2.7.4+
 * MySQL 5.7
 * PHP 7.2
-* PHP Composer
+* PHP Composer 1.6.5+
-* PHPUnit 7.0+
+* PHPUnit 7.2.4+
-* npm 3.5+
+* npm 6.4.1+
-* jasmine 2.6.0+
+* jasmine 3.2.1+
 * eslint 4.4.1+

 Get all PHP dependencies with composer: